Lauren Burns: Early life

-Burns was born on 8 June 1974 in Melbourne, Victoria, Australia, the daughter of singer Ronnie Burns and dancer Maggie Burns (née Stewart).
+Burns was born on 8 June 1974 in Melbourne, Australia, the daughter of singer Ronnie Burns and dancer Maggie Burns (née Stewart).
 As a child, she did not participate much in sports.
 Her younger brother, Michael (then aged 7), became interested in martial arts after watching the Teenage Mutant Ninja Turtles, and started learning taekwondo.
 Shortly thereafter, their father also began training in taekwondo; together, her father and brother encouraged her (then aged 14) to begin training as well.

 Burns began her taekwondo training at Joon No(노의준)'s Taekwondo (JNTKD), she began competing in taekwondo in 1990; she was training under Grandmaster Joon No's direction at the time and became a national team member, her training partner was Donna Scherp.

 Competitive taekwondo career

 A successful tournament career included 12 Australian women's national taekwondo championships, a bronze medal at the World Cup in 1996, a bronze medal in the under 51 kg class at the 1997 World Taekwondo Championships in Hong Kong, and a gold medal at the US Open taekwondo competition in 1999.
 Her first appearance at the World Championships was at the 1993 World Taekwondo Championships in New York, and she shared fifth place in the bantamweight division at the 1995 World Taekwondo Championships in the Philippines.
 She has also won medals at many other competitions outside Australia.